eclipse-tractusx/bpdm/docs/api/README.md

 As a golden record processing service provider you participate in realising the golden record process.
 You provide a step towards transforming shared business partner data to a golden record.
+The [Refinement Service Provider Guide](refinement-service-guide.md) covers that end to end: the task lifecycle, the BPN reference concept, and what to send back for a legal entity, a site or an additional address.

 As such your main point of interaction will be with the Orchestrator API.
 The Pool API may also offer useful context information that benefits your service.